aimeos/aimeos-typo3/README.md

     }
 ```

+For Aimeos 21.7+ this isn't necessary any more.
 Then, install the Aimeos extension for TYPO3 with:

-`composer req aimeos/aimeos-typo3:~21.4`
+`composer req aimeos/aimeos-typo3:~21.7`

 This will install TYPO3 9.5 and the latest Aimeos TYPO3 extension.
 The Aimeos composer script will be executed automatically, which copies some required files and adds a link to the Aimeos extensions placed in the ./ext/ directory.